September Meeting – Adam VK2YK/VK5GA – “The GreenGube (IO-117) Experience!”

 Mark VK5QI

-If you’ve never come along to one of our meetings, we’d love to see you there, all guests are welcome.
-For our remote members, the meeting will be broadcast via Zoom.
+If you’ve never come along to one of our meetings, we’d love to see you there, all guests are welcome at the hall.
+For our remote members, the meeting will be broadcast via Zoom, and will be recorded for upload after the evening.

 After the talks we’ll all be given an opportunity to have an eyeball QSO among ourselves whilst enjoying a tea or coffee and a biscuit.